ofasgard/postex-tools/README.md

 This project is split into two parts:

 - The `postex` package contains various functions that should be useful for general post-exploitation.
-- The other folders in this repository contain sample Go programs that use the postex package to do things like open reverse shells or exfiltrate data.
+- The `tools` folder contains sample Go programs that use the postex package to do things like open reverse shells or exfiltrate data.

 ## Tool List